aguin467/Twilio-Messaging/README.md

 <p>&nbsp;

-- Create a folder in the cli/terminal
+- Create a folder in the terminal

 ```
 mkdir folder name